-- Registrar, Financial Aid Services and Billing
+- How will the services of the Registrar, Financial Aid and Billing offices be provided?

 College of Nursing and School of Health and Medical Sciences students on the IHS campus will be eligible for the same scholarships and financial aid as students on the South Orange campus.
 The administration of all financial aid will take place on the South Orange campus as most students access their aid via PirateNet online, the phone or email.
 During peak periods, personnel from the Financial Aid Office will be available on the IHS campus to assist students.

 Billing will be coordinated from the South Orange campus as most of these transactions occur online via PirateNet.
 During peak periods, if needed, the Bursar’s Office will send representatives to the IHS campus to meet with students.

 The Registrar’s Office also will be available on the IHS campus to assist students with registration, withdrawals, graduation, curriculum, grading, etc.